ahendriksen/noise2inverse/README.md

 - 04_evaluate.ipynb: Applies the trained network to the noisy reconstructions to obtain a denoised output.
 - 05_metrics.ipynb: Describes metric calculation.

+Metrics and results may slightly differ from reported results in
+paper: the network was retrained using this clean up code.

 ## Data